banner

 top#

-1. VIRT: This memory usage is the address space occupied by an application, regardless of whether it is actually used or not.
-It is normal to allocate more memory when writing programs to avoid errors and not worry about the usage.
+1. VIRT: This memory usage represents the address space occupied by an application; it counts all memory requested by the application regardless of whether it is actually used.
+It is normal to allocate more memory when writing programs to avoid errors and not worry about usage.

 2. RES: Resident memory usage.
-This value represents the actual memory used by the application.
-However, there are two small issues: some things may be stored on the swap disk (SWAP), and some memory may be shared.
+This value represents the actual memory used by the application, but there are two small issues: some things may be swapped out (SWAP), and some memory may be shared.

 3. SHR: Shared memory.
-This means that this memory space may also be used by other applications.
+This means that this block of memory may also be used by other applications.

 4. DATA: Memory occupied by data.
-This is the actual data space required by the program and is used during runtime.
+This is the actual data space requested by the program, which is genuinely used during execution.

 vmstat#

 vmstat is a command that displays system information.
-For example, it displays the available capacity of main memory and the operating status of the CPU.
-If you execute the vmstat command as is, it will display information about the current processes, memory, swap, devices, interrupts, and CPU.
-In addition, if you add the "-d" or "-p" option, it will display the read/write status on partitions and disks.
-When you specify the "-f" option, it will display the number of process creations from system startup to command execution.
+For example, it shows the available capacity of main memory and the operational status of the CPU.
+When the vmstat command is executed as is, it displays information about current processes, memory, swap, devices, interrupts, and CPU.
+Additionally, if the “-d” or “-p” option is added, it will display read/write status on partitions and disks, etc. When specifying the “-f” option, it will show the number of processes created from system startup to command execution.

 meminfo#